Movement in Support of the Army: Ideology

 Under the leadership of Lev Rokhlin, the DPA was considered a radical pro-communist "great imperial nationalist" organization, while at the same time avoiding ethnic nationalism and xenophobia.
 The DPA advocated the abolition of the position of president, the creation of a parliamentary republic with a strong government accountable to parliament.
 In the economic sphere, the DPA advocates the nationalization of the fuel and energy and military-industrial complex, de-privatization, strengthening of the state sector and its financing through state own banks, with the permission of private property "in a number of sectors of the national economy."

 During the leadership of Viktor Ilyukhin (1998–2011) and Albert Makashov (1998–2000), the DPA acquired a specifically anti-Semitic character.
-In the fall of 1998, Albert Makashov made several aggressive anti-Semitic statements, and in February 1999 he demonstratively proposed changing the name of the DPA to DPZh ("Movement Against the Zhids").
+In the fall of 1998, Albert Makashov made several aggressive antisemitic statements, and in February 1999 he demonstratively proposed changing the name of the DPA to DPZh ("Movement Against the Zhids").
 As one commentator noted, "By December 1999, the DPA was little more than a mouthpiece for its two leaders' rabid anti-Semitism and it scored close to nil in the elections."

 After Ilyukhin's death, the DPA became a satellite pro-army movement of the Communist Party of the Russian Federation, coordinating all its actions with the party.

+Leadership

+Albert Makashov in 1998-2000 was considered an unofficial co-leader of the DPA, legally being the deputy chairman.